 In this case, a recommended operation may have little effect on the settlement.
 However, if the surgery has already taken place, it is more likely to influence the amount.
 Undergoing surgery often leads to higher medical costs in the short and long term for bills, rehabilitation, and health impacts.

 This provides a factual basis for greater lost wages and disability claims.
-However, it’s important to note that a surgery that has already been performed and paid for is a past expense that has already been covered by workers comp, so the surgery costs will not be included in the settlement.
+However, it’s important to note that a surgery that has already been performed and paid for is a past expense that has already been covered by workers’ comp benefits, so the surgery costs will not be included in the settlement.

 Does the Type of Surgery Matter?